About Greenhouse Development Rights

-Greenhouse Development Rights (GDRs) is a Equity Reference Framework that is designed to support an emergency global climate mobilization while, at the same time, preserving the rights of all people to reach a dignified level of sustainable human development free of the privations of poverty.
+The Greenhouse Development Rights (GDRs) framework is a Equity Reference Framework that is designed to support an emergency global climate mobilization while, at the same time, preserving the rights of all people to reach a dignified level of sustainable human development free of the privations of poverty.
+It’s basic approach, which is to calculate a Responsibility and Capacity Index for all countries and to apply that index within an effort-sharing framework, is the basis of the Climate Equity Reference Calculator and the Climate Equity Pledge Scorecard.

-GDRs, more specifically, is an effort-sharing framework.
-It does not attempt to divide up a physical resource like, say, “atmospheric space.”
-Rather, it proceeds from the recognition that this space is, for all intents and purposes, already exhausted.
+GDRs, as an effort-sharing framework (rather than a resource-sharing framework) does not attempt to divide up a physical resource like, say, “atmospheric space.”
+Rather, it proceeds from the recognition that this space is, for all intents and purposes, exhausted.
 Thus it seeks a fair way of dividing up the effort – on both the mitigation and adaptation sides – needed to establish human civilization on a new path.

-• A precautionary approach to adequacy, referring to the collective obligations of countries to take urgent and adequate action to prevent dangerous impacts of climate change and provide effective adaptation to unavoidable impacts, without which there can be no justice.
+- A precautionary approach to adequacy, referring to the collective obligations of countries to undertake and support urgent and adequate global action to prevent dangerous impacts of climate change and provide effective adaptation to unavoidable impacts, without which there can be no justice.
 (Article 3.3: “The Parties should take precautionary measures to anticipate, prevent and minimize the causes of climate change and mitigate its adverse effects.”)

-• Common but differentiated responsibility and capability, in which obligations are accepted as functions of both historical and current emissions, and of capacity to act.
+- Common but differentiated responsibility and capability, in which obligations to take action and provide support, and rights to receive such support, are accepted as functions of both historical and current emissions, and of capability to act.
 (Article 3.1: “The Parties should protect the climate system for the benefit of present and future generations of humankind, on the basis of equity and in accordance with their common but differentiated responsibilities and respective capabilities.”)

-• The right to sustainable development, which we understand as the right of all countries to not just lift their people out of poverty, but also to provide their citizens with sustainable living standards equivalent to those available to the citizens of any other country.
+- The right to sustainable development, which we understand as the right of all countries to not just lift their people out of poverty, but also to provide their citizens with sustainable and universalizable living standards.
+By sustainable we mean “development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”
+By universalizable, we mean living standards that could be made available to the citizens of all countries.
 (Article 3.4: “The Parties have a right to, and should, promote sustainable development.”)

-More particularly, GDRs lays out an effort-sharing framework that is based upon a straightforward accounting of national responsibility and capacity, an accounting that takes explicit care to define both responsibility and capacity with respect to a “development threshold” that excludes the poor, wherever they may live, from any responsibility to bear the burdens of the climate transition.
+GDRs has evolved into an extremely flexible effort-sharing framework.
+Our goal for it, one that we’re still pursuing, is to be able to model are “reasonable” interpretations of the Convention’s core equity principles.
+This is possible because the framework begins with a straightforward accounting of national responsibility and capacity, an accounting that takes explicit care to define both responsibility and capacity with respect to a “development threshold” that excludes the poor, wherever they may live, from any responsibility to bear the burdens of the climate transition.
 Another way of saying this is that GDRs provides a coherent, principle-based way to calculate and compare national obligations to pay for both mitigation and adaptation.

-Because GDRs is intended to be useful – because it is intended to model an “equity spectrum” approach in which there are no static Annexes – it is based on dynamic indicators of responsibility, and capacity, and development, indicators that change as the global economy evolves.
-To be blunt: the climate regime that goes into effect in 2020 must focus pressure on those countries that are not doing their fair share, and it must promise to continue to do so in 2030 and beyond, even as the structure of the global economy changes.
+Because GDRs is intended to be useful – because it is intended to model a constantly shifting world – it is based on dynamic indicators of responsibility, and capacity, and development, indicators that change as the global economy evolves.
+It does not contain any “static” Annexes that list countries.
+Rather, it presumes that the climate regime that goes into effect in 2020 must focus pressure on those countries that are not doing their fair share, and it must promise to continue to do so in 2030 and beyond, even as the structure of the global economy changes.
 If it does not do so, it will not be effective.

 None of this is simple.
 The road ahead is not and cannot be straightforward.
 But one thing at least is clear.
-As long as there is no serious effort-sharing architecture on the table, one that can be used in the critical short term as an equity reference framework, one that carries the long-term promise of a global accord in which emergency climate mobilization explicitly does not threaten to curtail their development, the countries of the South will fear to seriously engage the climate mobilization.
-This has always been the premise of the GDRs work, and nothing about the drift of the negotiations leads us to think it wrong.
+As long as there is no serious effort-sharing architecture on the table, one that can be used in the critical short term as an equity reference framework, one that is specific enough to provide useful quantitative guidance to both negotiators and campaigners, one that carries the long-term promise of a global accord in which emergency climate mobilization explicitly does not threaten to curtail their development, the countries of the South will fear to seriously engage the climate mobilization.

 Think of it this way: even if emissions from industrialized countries were suddenly and magically halted, the dramatic emissions reductions demanded by the climate crisis would still require developing countries to urgently decarbonize their economies, and to do while major fractions of their populations are still mired in poverty.
 Nor is combating poverty a sufficient goal.
 As noted above, we take “the right to sustainable development” to mean that developing countries have the right to provide their citizens with sustainable living standards, equivalent to those available to the citizens of any other country.
 And, to be complete, we also take it to mean that all countries – wealthy countries first of all – have the obligation to provide paths to sustainable prosperity that are open to all their citizens.